zpainter/iassist/content/about/general-assembly-minutes-2004.md

 conference.
 Issued an invitation to Moscow in January 2005 for the 250th anniversary of Moscow University.

-ii\.
+ii.
 Strategic Plan Action Group - B Block: Main directions of the strategic plan are education and preservation.
 A planning document was produced in collaboration with the membership, the administrative committee, and the members of the Action Group.
-Thanks to K McNeill-Harman who \"walked the extra mile.\" Actual document is 4 parts, this is only an abstract.
+Thanks to K McNeill-Harman who "walked the extra mile."
+Actual document is 4 parts, this is only an abstract.
 Among many issues of importance, are education, outreach, and preservation.
 Membership is addressed in each of these directions.
 Added specific suggestions for implementation, but